praveensnsct/node-react/README.md

     - `$ yarn`
 4. Start application.
 Please use the default port 3000 as this port is added as a trsusted port in the server
     - `$ yarn start`
+5. In order to sign in to the application, please create an user account using the self sign up button.

 ## Available Scripts